How To Prevent Dementia?

 Here are some brain health tips that may slow or even prevent dementia.

-More research is still needed on this subject of a “brain healthy” lifestyle, but since there is no cure for dementia in the very near future, it certainly cannot hurt to make these lifestyle choices.
+More research is still needed on this subject of a “brain healthy” lifestyle.
+Since there is no cure for dementia in the very near future… it certainly cannot hurt to make these lifestyle choices.

 Here are some brain health tips:

 - Eating a healthy diet that is rich in fruits and vegetables.
 Omega-3 fatty acids, found in some fish and nuts.
-Researchers believe Omega -3 fatty acids have a protective effect on the brain and decrease the risk for dementia.
+Researchers believe Omega -3 fatty acids have a protective effect on the brain .
+This will decrease the risk for dementia.

-- Stress B vitamins, taken daily, are believed to help lower the homocysteine levels in the brain to slow the progression of Alzheimer’s type dementia.
+- Stress B vitamins.
+Taken daily help lower the homocysteine levels in the brain.
+This slows the progression of Alzheimer’s type dementia.

-- Vitamin E, , an antioxidant that is is believed protect the brain cells against damage, may slow down the mental deterioration in person’s with Alzheimer’s.
-Vitamin E is an antioxidantan antioxidant that is is believed to protect against the mental deterioration in person’s with Alzheimer’s.
+- Vitamin E An antioxidant believed to protect the brain cells against damage.
+This may slow down the mental deterioration in person’s with Alzheimer’s.
+It protects against the mental deterioration in person’s with Alzheimer’s.
 This is the single most important thing you can do for your body and your mind.

-- Incorporating stress management techniques into your everyday life is critical to delaying the symptoms of dementia.
-Research recognizes that stress has a negative impact on the entire body.
-The stress actually causes shrinking of the memory area of the brain, known the h causes inflammation of the cells in the body and interferes with nervecell growth.
-Incorporating simple stress management techniques can reduce the harmful effects to the body and reduce or prevent dementia.
+Stress actually causes shrinking of the memory area of the brain.
+Stress causes inflammation of the cells in the body.
+This interferes with nerve cell growth.
+Incorporating simple stress management techniques can… reduce the harmful effects to the body and reduce or prevent dementia.

 - Healthy cholesterol level help prevent deposits in the brain, causing vascular dementia.